Published: April 27, 2021 | Last Updated: June 25, 2024

 The intimacy coordinator works with choreography, communication, establishing boundaries and sensitivity levels, and collaboration with the production.

 These professionals have similar training and backgrounds as directors, stunt choreographers, theater performers, and dancers.
-However, they are not to be confused with intimacy choreographers who focus primarily on movement and placement.
+However, they should not be confused with intimate choreographers who focus primarily on movement and placement.

 Following numerous experiences of embarrassment, harassment, and assault, a change in the industry was necessary.
 Following the #MeToo movement and sexual abuse allegations, intimacy coordinators became essential in production.